October 30, 2015

-I have known for some time that people in the Philippines know how to throw colorful festivals, but it wasn’t until I recently ventured to Bacolod in Negros Occidental to experience one for myself that I truly understood the spirit of a Filipino party.
+I've known for some time that people in the Philippines know how to throw colorful festivals, but it wasn’t until I recently ventured to Bacolod in Negros Occidental to experience one for myself that I truly understood the spirit of a Filipino party.
 Perhaps the moment when I found myself wandering the streets in the middle of a typhoon, with little idea of where to find the main event yet content to get soaked in the rain in order to capture a steel band on my camera, was when it hit me: beautiful things can come out of adversity.

 Elaborate ‘fiestas’ occur in every city and town in the Philippines throughout the year, many originating from Spanish colonial times when big religious festivals were thrown to lure people to Christianity.
 Masskara festival in Bacolod, though, which is held during the third week of October, started as recently as 1980.
 I had traveled to the Philippines many times in the past — more than I can count — but this was my first visit to Bacolod, a city of half a million in the Visayas region, historically known for its abundance of sugarcane.The 80s marked a period of deep crisis in the province, when two disasters struck at once: the sugar industry collapsed, and 700 people died in a ferry disaster.